franklesniak/retropie-setup/README.md

     - Leave the file blank/empty.
 1. Save the file.
     - In the `Save As` dialog, box, change the `Save as type` to `All types`.
-    - Then, when prompted for a file name, with the microSD card still attached, navigate to the boot drive that appears in Computer (it may be labeled as `bootfs`).
+    - Then, when prompted for a file name, with the RetroPie storage device still attached, navigate to the boot drive that appears in Computer (it will be labeled as `boot`).
     - Enter the file name:

       `ssh`

       and then click `Save`.
-1. "Eject" and then remove the microSD card from the technician's computer.
-    - In the _Notification Area_ or _System Tray_, find the icon for `Safely Remove Hardware and Eject Media`. `Right-click` on it, then click `Eject bootfs (E:)` - or a similarly named item related to the installed microSD card.
-    - In a few moments, you should receive a `Safe to remove hardware` notification.
-Remove the microSD card.
-    - If you do not receive the `Safe to remove hardware` notification, close all programs,  Windows Explorer windows, and Terminal/Command Prompt/PowerShell windows that could be using the drive, then try again.
-    - If you still cannot safely remove the microSD card and are confident that every relevant program has been closed, remove the drive anyway.